galanisl/loh_scripts/README.md

 of mutation repair, high rates of mosaicism and the possibility of unintended editing outcomes that may have pathologic consequences.
-We developed computational pipelines to assess single cell genomics and transcriptomics datasets from OCT4 (*POU5F1*) CRISPR-Cas9-targeted and Cas9-only control human preimplantation embryos.
+We developed computational pipelines to assess single cell genomics and transcriptomics datasets from OCT4 (*POU5F1*) CRISPR-Cas9-targeted, Cas9 and uninjected control human preimplantation embryos.
 This allowed us to evaluate on-target mutations that would be missed by more conventional genotyping techniques.
 This GitHub repository contains the scripts that we implemented to carry out these analyses.